 Edwin Bryant has written the best overall yoga sutras translation with his mastery of the history and teachings of yoga (Full explanation down below.)
-Edwin Bryant is from west.
+Edwin Bryant is from the west.
 Many yogis laugh when I give them Edwin Bryant’s book.
 They say such phrases such as

 “Yoga is not this complicated.”